-The vendor also announced new vertical-industry support and several smaller features in the Financial Management module in Workday 23, the latest release of its integrated Software as a Service (SaaS) applications.
+The vendor also announced new vertical-industry support and several smaller features in the Financial Management module in Workday 23, the latest release of its integrated software as a service applications.
 The update became available three weeks ago.

 "What we're doing with Composite Reporting is really trying to bring an innovative and modern reporting capability to our customers natively inside of the Workday system," said Betsy Bland, vice president of financial management products.
 "All [of the] reporting is off of live transactional data.
 In-memory computing plays a very important role here."

-Bland said CFOs and their finance organizations often devote significant time to assembling physical binders that contain HR and finance data from several sources.
-“We want to help finance organizations build that binder.”
+Bland said CFOs and their finance organizations often devote significant time to assembling physical binders that contain human resources (HR) and finance data from several sources.
+"We want to help finance organizations build that binder."

 Data integration is tough to do